abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 fingerprint](https://github.com/abertschi/postcard_creator_wrapper/blob/5cc231d59c0096f441037b76e920df5777220447/postcard_creator/token.py#L414),
 possibly to implement some sort of anomaliy detection.
 For now, a static fingerprint does just fine and the authentication succeeds.
 Time will tell if we have to get more creative here in the future.

-Beside that, OAuth follows an Authorization Code Flow with a [Proof Key for Code exchange (PKCE)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
+Besides that, OAuth follows an
+Authorization Code Flow with a [Proof Key for Code exchange (PKCE)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce).